 Area Status: Open

 Cave Run Lake is nestled among the rolling hills of northeastern Kentucky.
+It is located on the Cumberland Ranger District of the Daniel Boone National Forest.
 This 8,270-acre lake provides flood protection and a clean water supply to area communities.
 Tourists enjoy the lake for its scenery and excellent recreation opportunities.

 Boating, camping, fishing, hiking, hunting and wildlife viewing are some of the activities enjoyed by visitors.

 Campgrounds: The Twin Knobs and Zilpo campgrounds provide nearly 400 campsites, some with RV hook-ups.
 The campgrounds also have swimming beaches and group-use picnic areas.